JONSASSE/432-2018/slides/class19/README.md

 ### Key Materials

+- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class19) are posted.
+We got through slide 31.
-- The [slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class19) and [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class19) will appear as they become available.
+- The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class19) will appear as they become available.

 Today's class will address: